NRCan/CanCurve/docs/source/01_getting-started.rst

 Getting Started
 ==================
 The following sections will help you get started using CanCurve.
-We suggest reading these first before moving onto the rest of the documentation.
+We suggest reading these sections first.

 .. _sec01-install: